Skip to Content

 • Insufficient Evidence: The prosecution must prove every element of a battery charge beyond a reasonable doubt.
 If insufficient evidence supports the alleged victim’s or law enforcement’s claims, the charges may be reduced or dismissed entirely.

-• Stand Your Ground: Although California does not have a "stand your ground" law like some other states do, there are situations where you do not have a duty to retreat before defending yourself or others.
+• Stand Your Ground: Although California does not have a "stand your ground" law like some other states, there are situations where you do not have a duty to retreat before defending yourself or others.
 If you are in a place where you have a right to be and face an imminent threat of harm, you may use force to defend yourself without having to retreat.

 Facing a battery charge can be overwhelming, but taking the right steps early on can significantly impact your case.
-Follow these guidelines to protect your rights:

 • Stay Calm & Remain Silent – Do not argue or resist arrest.
 Avoid making any statements to law enforcement without an attorney present, as anything you say can be used against you.